trankhainam97/trankhainam97.github.io/projects/sprint1.md

 ## What we learned

 Yerba Mate is the best thing ever.
 RIP HoopStats, we went to find knowledge but found Yerba Mate near an airport.
-Also
+Also, should have used Python for the back-end (further back than the JavaScript layer) but oh well what can you do.